sgabre/TestHarness/Documents/FirmwareComponentIntegrationTesting.md

 ### Scope

-The purpose of unit testing is to verify the functionality and performance of individual firmware components and ensure their integration within the system is correct.
-The goal is to identify defects early in the development cycle, validate the interaction between components, and confirm that the firmware meets the required specifications.
+The purpose of Component Integration Testing is to verify that software components, after being tested in isolation, work together correctly within the system.
+This testing occurs after component testing to ensure that components, which may be specified by different groups at different times, integrate seamlessly.
+Both positive and negative cases are important, as components may make assumptions about data, and negative testing helps uncover issues caused by erroneous or unexpected data.

 ### Testbench